phloreenm/MP2-JS--CI-CoBC-FM/readme-files/testing.md

     <img width="100%" src="./readme-images/testing/jigsay-w3-org-results.png">
 </p>

-There are some warnings present, but these are due to the use of the CSS variables and vendor extensions
+There are some warnings present, but these are due to the use of the CSS variables and vendor extensions.
 <p align="center">
     <img width="100%" src="./readme-images/testing/jigsay-w3-org-results-w.png">
 </p>

 ## **HTML Testing**